What is IBS?

 Is IBS Genetic?

-Increase Likelihood of Stress and Anxiety?
+Increased Likelihood of Stress and Anxiety?

-When being diagnosed with IBS, the likelihood of stress and anxiety can increase.
+When diagnosed with IBS, the likelihood of stress and anxiety can increase.
 On the other hand, if you present with anxiety and depression, you are more likely to be screened for GI issues.
 This is often the case because many people do not know how to manage their IBS symptoms.
 Your stress and anxiety levels are also dependent on the severity of your IBS symptoms.
 These symptoms can be decreased if you continue to educate yourself on this disorder by referring to a dietitian to identify possible trigger foods.

-Increase Eating Disorder/Disordered Eating?
+Increased Eating Disorder/Disordered Eating?

 How is IBS Treated?